Select any two GPUs for comparison

-In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 7990 are noticeably better than the AMD Radeon HD 7970 Crossfire.
+In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 7990 are very slightly better than the AMD Radeon HD 7970 Crossfire.

 The Radeon HD 7990 has a 25 MHz higher core clock speed and the same number of Texture Mapping Units as the HD 7970.
 This results in the Radeon HD 7990 providing 6.4 GTexel/s better texturing performance.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.

 The Radeon HD 7990 has a 25 MHz higher core clock speed than the HD 7970 and the same number of Render Output Units.
 This results in the Radeon HD 7990 providing 1.6 GPixel/s better pixeling performance.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.

 The Radeon HD 7990 was released less than a year after the HD 7970, and so they are likely to have similar driver support for optimizing performance when running the latest games.

 Both GPUs exhibit very powerful performance, so it probably isn't worth upgrading from one to the other, as both are capable of running even the most demanding games at the highest settings.

 The Radeon HD 7970 Crossfire and the Radeon HD 7990 have the same amount of video memory, but are likely to provide slightly different experiences when displaying game textures at high resolutions.

 The Radeon HD 7990 has 48 GB/sec greater memory bandwidth than the HD 7970, which means that the memory performance of the Radeon HD 7990 is noticeably better than the HD 7970.